 Taylor Wimpey strictly prohibits the use of modern slavery and human trafficking in our operations and supply chain, and respecting human rights more generally is a fundamental part of our culture and values as an organisation.
 Taylor Wimpey fully supports the purpose of the MSA and has and will continue to take its responsibilities under this legislation with the seriousness they require and deserve.

-This is Taylor Wimpey's eighth statement, and our commitments will continue to be reviewed and updated annually in accordance with the MSA.
+The commitments set out in this statement will continue to be reviewed and updated annually in accordance with the MSA.

 2. Our business and supply chain

 Our Business